 Withlocals

 Pairs you with a local Lisboner (not always a professional guide) for a personalized walk.
-Excellent for travelers who want the “what would a friend show me” experience over a curated history tour.
+Good for travelers who want the “what would a friend show me” experience rather than a curated history tour.

 Cost: €40–€80 per person.